AFI/L.A. Film Fest 1993–

 The film, shown as closing night of the AFI/L.A.
 Film Fest, will premiere July 18 on Showtime, a cable network that took admirable risks in producing it.
 Although made for cable, the film’s improvisational structure, strong ensemble acting and polished production values should also facilitate a limited theatrical release.

 Though a far cry from George Cukor’s campy and bitchy version of Claire Booth Luce’s “The Women,””Chantilly Lace” is at once an update and a revision of the 1939 film.
-Like the MGM cult comedy, it features an all-female cast of superlative performers and offers a glimpse into the hearts, souls and minds of a group of educated women.
+Like that MGM cult comedy, it features an all-female cast of gifted performers and offers a glimpse into the hearts, souls and minds of a group of educated women.

-Seven women assemble in the new Sundance house of Val (Jill Eikenberry), a symbol of the perfect wife-mother, to celebrate the 40th birthday of their friend Natalie (JoBeth Williams), a popular film critic.
+Seven women assemble in the new Sundance house of Val (Jill Eikenberry), a seemingly symbol of the perfect wife-mother, to celebrate the 40th birthday of their friend, Natalie (JoBeth Williams), who’s a popular film critic.

-To provide some tension and also highlight the group’s cohesiveness, the writers created an outsider, Elizabeth’s friend Anne (Martha Plimpton), a maverick photojournalist who walks around with a video camera and snaps pictures.
+To provide some tension and also to highlight the group’s cohesiveness, the writers created the character of an outsider, Elizabeth’s friend Anne (Martha Plimpton), a maverick photojournalist who walks around with a video camera and snaps pictures.

-If the first part is the best and most revelatory, the second is mediocre.
-Regrettably, the film progressively loses its freshness and eventually succumbs to sentimentality.
+If the first part is the best and most revelatory, the second is ratherbmediocre.
+Regrettably, the film progressively loses its freshness and eventually succumbs to sheer sentimentality.

 Cast